lostatc/linotype/docs/usage.rst

 Usage
 =====
-Documentation in **linotype** consist of a tree of 'items' of which there are currently two types, *text* and *definitions*.
+Documentation in **linotype** consists of a tree of 'items' of which there are currently two types, *text* and *definitions*.
 Every item can contain zero or more other items, and every level of nested items increases the indentation level.
 The **Item** class is used to create a root-level item, and every